-Your Business Law certificate from Creighton will prepare you for the demands and intricacies of our modern economy—whether you go into employment law, banking law, real estate law, or any number of business law fields.
+Your Business Law concentration from Creighton will prepare you for the demands and intricacies of our modern economy—whether you go into employment law, banking law, real estate law, or any number of business law fields.

 You’ll thrive in small classes, where you’ll be able to easily interact with your professors and classmates.
 And your professors?
 They’re not just great legal minds.
 They have real-world, business law experience.
 You’ll round out your studies by completing a substantial project, such as a paper or an independent directed study project.

-You must earn 18 hours worth of credit and maintain a 3.0 GPA within the Business Law certificate.
+You must earn 18 hours worth of credit and maintain a 3.0 GPA within the Business Law concentration.
 You’re required to complete a substantial project.
 The courses that satisfy this requirement are indicated below.

 LAW 326 Business Planning (3)